benediktwerner/lidiscord-bot/README.md

 # enbotsant

-A bot for the lichess discord.
+A bot for the Lichess Discord.